-10 cryptocurrency terms to know before you start investing
+10 Cryptocurrency Terms to Know Before You Start Investing

 That’s not all.
-The entire process of trading cryptocurrencies includes many steps on which any entrant should have thorough knowledge on.
+The entire process of trading cryptocurrencies includes many steps of which any entrant should have thorough knowledge about.

-Here’s a crash course on cryptocurrency terms to know before entering the marketplace:

 Blockchain